reactjs/react.dev/src/content/learn/render-and-commit.md

 <Intro>

-Before your components are displayed on screen, they must be rendered by React.
+Before your Components are displayed on screen, they must be rendered by React.
 Understanding the steps in this process will help you think about how your code executes and explain its behavior.

 </Intro>